RadiusNetworks/proximitykit-documentation/docs/index.md

 ## iBeacon Hardware

-<p>One of the best resources we have for general iBeacon information is our <a href="/blog">blog</a>.
-There you can find information about <a href="http://developer.radiusnetworks.com/2013/11/04/how-to-make-an-ibeacon-with-the-ti-cc2540.html">building</a> <a href="http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html">iBeacons</a>, common misconceptions about <a href="http://developer.radiusnetworks.com/2014/01/10/ibeacon-misconceptions.html">how they work</a>, as well tools to <a href="http://www.radiusnetworks.com/macbeacon-app.html">simulate</a> and <a href="http://www.radiusnetworks.com/scanbeacon-app.html">detect</a> iBeacons.</p>
+One of the best resources we have for general iBeacon information is our [blog](http://developer.radiusnetworks.com/blog/).
+There you can find information about [building](http://developer.radiusnetworks.com/2013/11/04/how-to-make-an-ibeacon-with-the-ti-cc2540.html) [iBeacons](http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html), common misconceptions about [how they work](http://developer.radiusnetworks.com/2014/01/10/ibeacon-misconceptions.html), as well tools to [simulate](http://www.radiusnetworks.com/macbeacon-app.html) and [detect](http://www.radiusnetworks.com/scanbeacon-app.html) iBeacons.

 ---

 ## Android Resources

 The Proximity Kit Android Library is the same as the Android Pro Library.
-It is built upon our open source <a href="/ibeacon/android/">Android iBeacon Library</a>, and all the documentation that applies to those libraries is relevant to working with Proximity Kit.
+It is built upon our open source [Android Beacon Library](https://github.com/AltBeacon/android-beacon-library), and all the documentation that applies to those libraries is relevant to working with Proximity Kit.

 ### Download the SDK